legendryflyer/React/README.md

-react components build user interface  - true. react component will have logic apperance and data  - true. components can communicate with each other by sending data - true. components can be nested and data can be pass accross each using props - true.
+react components build user interface  - true.\n react component will have logic apperance and data  - true. components can communicate with each other by sending data - true. components can be nested and data can be pass accross each using props - true.